cunarist/class-transform/README.md

 // User { firstName: 'John', lastName: 'Davis' }
 ```

-Default value can only be of `number`, `boolean`, and `string` types.
-Implicit type conversion happens under the hood, resulting in a completely type-safe instance.
+Even when you provide a default value of a wrong type, implicit type conversion happens under the hood, resulting in a completely type-safe instance.

 ## Using advanced types